saltymouse/Limechat-Discordant/README.md

 ## Basic Install

-1. [Click here](https://github.com/salytmouse/limechat-theme-discordant/zipball/master/) to download this project as a zip.
+1. Download this project as a zip (from the "Code" menu above or [click here](https://github.com/saltymouse/limechat-discordant/archive/refs/heads/master.zip)).
 2. Open LimeChat's theme folder.
    - LimeChat Preferences → Theme → Open in Finder
-3. Unzip the project zip archive downloaded previously, then drag-and-drop the everything from inside this project's `dist` folder to inside LimeChat's `Themes` revealed earlier.
+3. Unzip the project zip archive, then drag-and-drop everything inside the `dist` folder to inside LimeChat's `Themes` revealed earlier.
 4. Close, then re-open LimeChat's preferences and select the "discordant" theme from the "Current theme" drop-down menu.

 You should end up with a `Themes` folder similar to this: